Fast Sweep Picking Tutorial – 2-1-2 Arpeggio Licks

 To prevent addition string noise from unplayed strings, use the side of your fretting hand index finger to mute any strings above the one you are playing on currently.

-Sweep Picking Element #3: Combine Sweep Picking With Tremolo Picking
+Fast Sweep Picking Element #3: Combine Fast Sweep Picking Arpeggio Licks With Tremolo Picking

-Challenge yourself to stop on any note in the arpeggio using tremolo picking.
+Challenge yourself to stop on any note while sweep picking by using tremolo picking.

 Why do this?

-2. When you can do it fast – you can create truly terrorizing guitar licks
+2. When you can do it fast – you can create truly terrorizing sweep picking arpeggio licks

-Watch this sweep picking video to see what I mean.
+Watch this fast sweep picking apreggio licks video to see what I mean.

 Question: “Tom Hess, my tremolo picking seems to be inconsistent.
 I can only play fast for a moment before it breaks down.
 How do I move my hands faster?